Table of Contents

 6. Practice mindful meditation

-Learning how to relax the mind and body through mindful meditation can actually reduce cortisol levels in the blood and is incredibly powerful in learning how to manage mood and perspective.
 This can be as simple as finding a quiet spot to sit down, closing your eyes and focusing on your breathing for 10 to 15 minutes a day.

-This might seem like a simple suggestion, but unnecessary clutter, even if it’s hidden away, can lead to a nagging feeling of disorganization, which can be stressful.
 The result of taking a little bit of time to clean and organize cluttered spaces is not only satisfying, but it also leads to less stress and lower cortisol.

 8. Spend time outdoors

-Whether it’s a bike ride, walking, hiking, gardening or simply sitting on the porch and reading a book, spending time outdoors is a good way to get a boost of vitamin D and reduce cortisol, while letting life’s stressors fall away.
+Whether it’s a bike ride, walking, hiking, gardening or simply sitting on the porch and reading a book, spending time outdoors is a good way to get a boost of vitamin D to reduce cortisol, while letting life’s stressors fall away.

 9. Indulge in hobbies

 Learning new and creative activities or indulging in hobbies is an excellent way to focus on something other than life’s problems.
-This can be anything, from learning how to paint, to fixing bicycles, playing a musical instrument, or collecting something unique.

 10. Cut unnecessary stress from your life